 Last published 03 Oct 2019

-All FACS Housing tenants are expected to pay rent, water, tenant damage repairs, and any former tenancy debts.
+All DCJ Housing tenants are expected to pay rent, water, tenant damage repairs, and any former tenancy debts.

 Former tenants are also expected to repay debts (or enter into an agreement to repay) before being approved for further housing assistance.